Room by Room: One in a series of articles by Midland on cabinetry design

 In some high-end jobs, clients want a consistent look in the veneer paneling throughout the room — on all the cabinets and the wall paneling, for example.
 To ensure this uniformity, we rely on blueprinting, which, as its name implies, is a detailed, to-scale drawing of the veneers to be used on a project.

-Blueprinting is an exacting woodworking science, and successful only in the hands of experts, like Midland.
-It takes skill and expertise to render a blueprint; years of experience to ensure the perfect harmony of grain and balance.
+Blueprinting is an exacting woodworking science, and successful only in the hands of experts.
+It takes skill and expertise to render a blueprint — and years of experience — to ensure the perfect harmony of grain and balance.